farirpgs/fari-app/lib/srds/fate-core.md

 The easiest way to do this is to create an advantage on the scene, rather than on a specific target.
 A Gas-Filled Room has the potential to affect everyone in it, and it’s not too much of a stretch to suggest that the Inspirational Mood in a room could be contagious.
 In this context, the aspect presents an excuse to call for a skill roll (using the overcome action) from anyone in the scene who attempts to get past it.
 Generally speaking, it won’t cause damage, but it will make things more difficult for those affected.

-{example}

-Landon stalks the battlefield in search of a worthy opponent.
+> Landon stalks the battlefield in search of a worthy opponent.
+>

-“Who’s the biggest, toughest-looking guy around here?”
+> “Who’s the biggest, toughest-looking guy around here?”
 Lenny asks Amanda.
+>

-“That’s easy,” Amanda answers.
+> “That’s easy,” Amanda answers.
 “You immediately spot a towering 7-foot-tall warrior, clearly not entirely human, armed with an unnecessarily flanged axe and flanked by three underlings.
 They call him Gorlok the Demon-Blooded.”
+>

-“Yeah, that sounds good,” Lenny says.
+> “Yeah, that sounds good,” Lenny says.
 “I’m gonna kill him.”
+>

-“I like it.
+> “I like it.
 His three henchmen move to intercept.
 They’re not exactly 7-foot-tall half-demons, but they seem to know what they’re doing.”
+>

-Lenny sighs.
+> Lenny sighs.
 “I don’t have time for these mooks.
 I want to make it clear to them that they’re not up to this.
 You know, wave my sword around menacingly and look like even more of a bad-ass.
 I want these guys to know that this fight is between me and Gorlok.”
+>

-“Sounds like you want to put an aspect on the zone.
+> “Sounds like you want to put an aspect on the zone.
 Give me a Provoke roll.”
+>

-Lenny rolls a –3, and adds his Fair (+2) Provoke for a total of Poor (–1).
+> Lenny rolls a –3, and adds his Fair (+2) Provoke for a total of Poor (–1).
 He needed a Mediocre (+0), so he’s failed.
 But Amanda likes the idea of Landon and Gorlok facing off here without anyone else getting in the way, so she decides to give it to him, but at a cost.
+>

-“All right,” she says, “what’s it going to be?”
+> “All right,” she says, “what’s it going to be?”
+>

-Lenny doesn’t hesitate.
+> Lenny doesn’t hesitate.
 He writes down a mild mental consequence: This Guy is Bigger Than I Thought....
+>

-“Cool.
+> “Cool.
 They look at you, then back to Gorlok.
 He waves a hand dismissively.
 ‘Go, find another to kill,’ he growls.
 ‘This one’s mine.’”

 Things get more complicated when you want to filter specific targets, rather than just affect a whole zone or scene.
 When that happens, divide your resulting total up against every target, who all get to defend as per normal.
 Anyone who fails to defend either takes stress or gains an aspect, depending on what you were trying to do.
 (Note: If you create an advantage to put an aspect on multiple targets, you do get a free invocation for each one.)

-{example}

-Zird the Arcane is unleashing fiery death upon his foes in a magical fashion, as is his wont.
+> Zird the Arcane is unleashing fiery death upon his foes in a magical fashion, as is his wont.
 He has three such foes, charging at him across a battlefield.
 Zird figures it’s probably Landon’s fault he’s found himself in this circumstance.
+>

-Zird’s magic uses his Lore skill, and he does extremely well, getting an Epic (+7) result.
+> Zird’s magic uses his Lore skill, and he does extremely well, getting an Epic (+7) result.
+>

-He knows he wants to get one of them pretty good, so he opts to divide his spread up as Superb (+5), Average (+1), and Average (+1).
+> He knows he wants to get one of them pretty good, so he opts to divide his spread up as Superb (+5), Average (+1), and Average (+1).
 That adds up to +7, which was his roll, so he’s all good.
 Now Amanda has to defend for all three of them.
+>

-The first defender rolls a Mediocre (+0) and takes 5 stress.
+> The first defender rolls a Mediocre (+0) and takes 5 stress.
 This is a nameless NPC (see below), so Amanda decides he’s out of the fight, and describes him screaming and batting at flames.
+>

-The second defender gets a Fair (+2), beating the attack roll.
+> The second defender gets a Fair (+2), beating the attack roll.
 He charges forward undaunted.
+>

-The third defender gets a Mediocre (+0) as well, taking a single point of stress.
+> The third defender gets a Mediocre (+0) as well, taking a single point of stress.
 Amanda checks his lone stress box and describes him sacrificing his shield to deflect the blast.

 Attacking a whole zone or everyone in a scene is something you’re going to have to judge by circumstance, like any other stretch use of a skill.
 Depending on the circumstances of your setting, this might be a totally normal thing to do (for example, because everyone uses grenades and explosives), it might be impossible, or it might require a stunt.
 As long as you can justify it, you don’t need to apply any special rules—you roll for the attack, and everyone in the zone defends as normal.
 Depending on the circumstances, you may even have to defend against your own roll, if you’re in the same zone as the attack!

-##### Compels And Multiple Targets
+> ##### Compels And Multiple Targets
+>

-Just a quick note: players who want to compel their way out of a conflict don’t get a free lunch on affecting multiple targets, whether it’s one aspect or several that justify the compel.
+> Just a quick note: players who want to compel their way out of a conflict don’t get a free lunch on affecting multiple targets, whether it’s one aspect or several that justify the compel.
 A player must spend one fate point for each target they wish to compel.
 One fate point compels one individual, period.

 ##### Environmental Hazards